 Capital controls may help countries limit large and volatile capital inflows, but they may also have spillover effects on other countries.
 This column discusses recent research showing that inflow restrictions have significant spillover effects as they deflect capital flows to countries with similar economic characteristics.

-Oliver Bush, Katie Farrant 21 December 2011
+Oliver Bush, Katie Farrant, Wednesday, December 21, 2011

 According to the architects, the latest financial regulations are designed to reduce the risks from large global capital flows – a key driver of the global crisis.
 But this column argues that such reforms do not go far enough and that the increasing risk of a second global financial crisis stemming from the Eurozone debacle re-emphasises the need for more changes.

-William Speller, Gregory Thwaites 21 December 2011
+William Speller, Gregory Thwaites, Wednesday, December 21, 2011

 Will international capital flows play a lead role in the next global crisis?
 This column summarises a new Bank of England study that provides simulations of gross and net capital flows between now and 2050.
 It shows that however great the challenges policymakers may now face, there are many more to come.